Hierarchical Matrix Factorization for Interpretable Collaborative Filtering

-The user/item cluster size was calculated based on the weights of the connection matrix with a user/item of 1; that is, the size of the $j$-th user cluster ID is $\sum_i \tilde{\tilde{\boldsymbol{U}}}_{ij}^{(1)}$.
-In addition, {\em item cluster titles} characterized the item cluster and were the titles of items in the neighborhood (in terms of the inner product) of the item cluster in the latent space.
-Similarly, {\em user cluster genders} characterize the user cluster and were the genders of the users in the neighborhood (in terms of the inner product) of the user cluster.

-Several observations can be made from Table \ref{tab:case-study}.
-The zeroth user cluster has a high inner product with the item cluster containing horror movies and is favorable for horror movies like ``Bride of the Monster'' and ``Braindead.''
-Therefore, these horror movies are the favorites for user cluster zero, and the cluster seems to capture similar movies, even though it only learns from explicit feedback.
-Additionally, it would be interesting to fix an item cluster to determine the group of users that prefer the item.
-It is possible that men preferred the 374th item cluster, whereas women had a negative opinion of it.
-By contrast, the opposite trend was observed for the 216th item cluster.
-Although this experiment confirmed the relationship between user and item clusters, it is also interesting to observe the relationship between clusters and their entities, as shown in table \ref{tab:case-study-2}.
+The user/item cluster size was calculated based on the weights of the connection matrix with a user/item of 1; that is, the size of the $j$-th user cluster ID is $\sum_i \tilde{\tilde{\boldsymbol{U}}}_{ij}^{(1)}$. {In addition, {\em item cluster titles} ({\em user cluster genders}) characterized the item (user) cluster and were the titles (genders) of items (users) in the neighborhood of the item (user) cluster in the latent space.
+Table \ref{tab:case-study} (a) shows that the zeroth user cluster strongly prefers horror movies such as ``Bride of the Monster'' and ``Braindead,'' indicating that it captures similar movies through explicit feedback.
+From \ref{tab:case-study} (c) and (d), it is possible that men prefer the 374th item cluster while the opposite trend was observed for the 216 th item cluster.
+In addition to the relationship between user and item clusters, it is also interesting to observe the relationship between clusters and their entities, as shown in table \ref{tab:case-study-2}.
 The connection matrix allows us to observe entities that strongly belong to a cluster, and it seems that users or items with close attributes were considered as the same cluster.
 Other relationships, such as between users and item clusters, can also be observed, and by observing the various relationships between users, items, and clusters, HMF has interpretability that provides insight by summarizing the learning results.}